-One of our able advisors will connect you to one of our suitable expert Amputation Solicitor who will then take the case, do a risk assessment and let you know your chances of winning.
+- One of our able advisors will connect you to one of our suitable expert Amputation Solicitors who will then take the case, do a risk assessment, and let you know your chances of winning.
 They will also let you know if they are willing to take up the Amputation claim case after doing their risk assessment.

 Evidence Needed Amputation Claims?

 For an Amputation claim to be strong and winnable, there needs to be strong evidence and proof to back up your statements –

 - Photographic evidence of the scene of the accident.